 Pet boarding businesses provide attentive care for pets while their owners aren’t able to care for them.
-Pet owners put their pets into boarding while they’re traveling, often for work or while on a vacation.
+Pet owners put their pets into boarding while they’re traveling, often for work or while on vacation.
 In most cases, boarding facilities mainly care for cats and dogs, but some facilities may offer care for small animals, too.
-These services may be just for overnight, while extended stays can last for weeks or months.
+These services may be for doggie daycare while the owner is at work, or extended stays can last for weeks or months.
 Boarding on weekends and holidays is often in high demand.

 A pet boarding business needs to be designed to be a pet’s home away from home.
-This includes having appropriate kennels for different types of pets, as well as an outdoor space where dogs can exercise.
+This includes having appropriate kennels for different types of pets and an outdoor space where dogs can exercise.
 Boarding business owners or staff care for pets multiple times a day and need to be skilled enough to handle pets with different temperaments and training.

 According to IBIS World, the pet boarding industry underwent significant growth from 2014 through 2019.
 During that five-year period, the industry experienced a 6.2 percent growth, and the number of businesses increased to 123,900.
 Industry employment also grew to 218,674, and the industry was predicted to bring in $9 billion in revenue in 2019.